 “3D1” describes a process of relationships.
 The three “D’s” stand for develop, discover and discern.
 Develop a relationship.
 Discover stories.
 Discern next steps.
 The “1” stands for one life or one relationship.

 “One Life” is the strategy for spiritual influence that we are using at Mount Pleasant Christian Church to help Christians in what has traditionally been called “evangelism.”

 However, what we have found, is that the 3D1 process works not just between a Christian and a Seeker, but also between a person and God and between a Christian and another Christian.
 This is simple, but not easy.
-And because it is simple, it should be a helpful tool for you and a Christian teenager.
+And because it is simple, it should be a helpful tool for you and a Christian middle schooler.

 3D1: Person and God

 If we want students to represent Jesus, they need to be following him themselves.
 So the first step is helping them develop a relationship with Jesus.